mindustry-antigrief/mindustry-client/README.md

 [![Build Status](https://travis-ci.org/Anuken/Mindustry.svg?branch=master)](https://travis-ci.org/Anuken/Mindustry)
 [![Discord](https://img.shields.io/discord/391020510269669376.svg)](https://discord.gg/mindustry)

-**This is the unstable development branch**<br>
-If you find a bug here, do not tell me about it, I probably already know.
-This branch will not be usable most of the time.

 Hi!
 I'm blahblahbloopster (aka foo), and this is my fork of Anuke's mindustry.
 I've added some handy features such as automated bombing, auto-mine, and auto-build.

 The buttons on the top of the screen are:<br>